deankoch/wxArchive/docker/readme.md

 You must download at least one fine resolution grid before running "update_gfs"

-"export" does some further transformation (max, min, mean) to produce daily output, creating five variables and saving them (as .csv and .nc) to your "export" subdirectory:
+"export" does some further transformation (max, min, mean) to produce daily output, creating five variables and saving them (as .csv and .nc) to your "export" subdirectory

 * tmp_daily_max
 * tmp_daily_min